chapel-lang/chapel/doc/rst/technotes/extern.rst

 We intend to continue improving these capabilities to provide richer support for external types and functions over time.
-If you have specific requests for improvement, please let us know on the Chapel GitHub issue page or community forums.
+If you have specific requests for improvement, please let us know on the `Chapel GitHub issues page`_ or community forums.

+.. _Chapel GitHub issues page: https://github.com/chapel-lang/chapel/issues